elliotholden/lessons/meetup-presentations/systemd-user-units.md

 __Purpose:__ This lab will demonstrate how __Podman__ can be used to generate a __Systemd user file__ which can be used to manage a container's runtime.
 You will also learn how to automatically update Systemd managed containers (*by using the __io.containers.autoupdate__ lable when initially running a container*).
 When using Systemd to manage a container's runtime the __enable__ subcommand of the __systemctl__ command can be employed to make sure that the container restarts on reboot of the host system.

-Before delving into Systemd we will first look at the *linger* feature of the **loginctl** command to understand how to make a command started by one user, *linger* around, even if the user is not logged in.
+* Before delving into Systemd we will first look at the *linger* feature of the **loginctl** command to understand how to make a command started by one user, *linger* around, even if the user is not logged in.
 This will come in handy when containers started by a particular user need to be persistant regardless of the user's login status.

+* After that we will see how to make resetart automatically using the --
 ### loginctl [enable-linger]
 To start with, we will first examine the workings of __loginctl__ and it's subcommand __enable-linger__